![]() |

 D) The initial concentrations of the radionuclide in the product or material at time of transfer of the radioactive material by the licensee.

-3) The licensee shall file the report within 30 days following:
+3) The licensee shall file the report within 30 days after any of the following events:

-A) 5 years after filing the preceding report; or
+A) 5 years have passed since the preceding report was filed; or

-B) Filing an application for renewal of the license under Section 330.330; or
+i) Filed an application for renewal of the license under Section 330.320; or

-C) Notifying the Agency under Section 330.320(b) of the licensee's decision to permanently discontinue activities authorized under the license issued under this subsection (a).
+ii) Notified the Agency under Section 330.325(c) that the licensee has ended activities authorized under the license issued under this subsection (a).

-5) The licensee shall maintain the record of a transfer for a period of 1 year after the event has been included in a report to the Agency.
+5) The licensee shall maintain the record of a transfer for a period of one year after the event has been included in a report to the Agency.

 b) Licensing the Distribution of Radioactive Material in Exempt Quantities